Emma Cunniffe: Career

-On stage, she won the UK Theatre Awards for Best Actress in a Supporting Role for her performance in The Master Builder in 2000.
-Her other stage work includes Tales from Hollywood, Losing Louis at the Trafalgar Studios in London and in 2006 Women Beware Women for the Royal Shakespeare Company in Stratford-upon-Avon.
+On stage, she won the UK Theatre Awards for Best Actress in a Supporting Role for her performance as Hilda in The Master Builder and received a commendation for the same role at the Ian Charleson Awards in 1999.
+Her other stage work includes Tales from Hollywood at the Donmar Warehouse, The Entertainer at The Old Vic, Losing Louis at the Trafalgar Studios in London and in 2006 Women Beware Women for the Royal Shakespeare Company in Stratford-upon-Avon.
 She was nominated for "what's on stage" award in 2011 for her role as Elizabeth Proctor in The Crucible at Open Air Theatre, Regent's Park.

+She played Nora in Ibsen's A Dolls House in 2011 at The Lowry theatre in Manchester.

+She has worked at The Royal Exchange Theatre in Manchester in various productions including Twelfth Night, Major Barbara, Three Sisters, Edward II and The Importance of Being Earnest.

-In 2015 she appeared as Mabel Grayson in the BBC TV series Father Brown episode 3.9 "The Truth in the Wine".
-The same year, she appeared as the eponymous monarch in the RSC's production of Helen Edmundson's Queen Anne.
-In September 2019, she appeared in four episodes of Doctors as Dr Janet Fielding.
+In 2015, she starred as Queen Anne the eponymous monarch and received critical acclaim in the RSC's production of Helen Edmundson's Queen Anne.
+This production transferred to the Haymarket theatre in the West End in 2017.

 Personal life

 Cunniffe lives in London.
-She married Rufus Jones in 2008 but the pair subsequently divorced.
+She married Rufus Jones in 2008.